Atlasoties/studious-carnival/README.md

 # studious-carnival

-This project is created for building an mp3 music player using java.
+This project is Atlas music player version 1.0.0 system built with java